 The second stage of the LPD uses the parameter estimates from the Bayesian model and selects gene-subsets with desirable properties.
-Similar ideas about finding groups of differentially expressed gene-subsets have been explored starting with geneset enrichment analysis (GSEA) (Subramanian et al., 2005).
-We propose to investigate the relationship between the enriched genesubsets obtained from GSEA and those obtained from LPD.
-Finally, we propose to incorporate sparsity in the second stage of the LPD using appropriate priors on Λ from Bayesian variable selection literature, such as horse-shoe prior and multiplicative gamma prior (Carvalho et al., 2010; Bhattacharya and Dunson, 2011).
+Similar ideas about finding groups of differentially expressed gene-subsets have been explored starting with gene-set enrichment analysis (Subramanian et al., 2005), and then generalized to gene-set analysis (GSA) (Efron and Tibshirani, 2007).
+We propose to investigate the relationship between the enriched gene-subsets obtained from GSA and gene-subsets obtained from the LPD.
+Further, we propose to incorporate sparsity in the second stage of the LPD using appropriate priors on $\Lambda$ from Bayesian variable selection literature, such as Bayesian Lassos, g-priors, and horse-shoe prior (Liang et al., 2008; Carvalho et al., 2010; Bhattacharya and Dunson, 2011).